strontic/strontic.github.io/xcyclopedia/library/wpr.exe-AC101B88D4A649A7D2E7620C45EDE341.md

 ## Possible Misuse

 *The following table contains possible examples of `wpr.exe` being misused.
-While `wpr.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wpr.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --